About the course

 This programme aims to train you in cutting-edge laboratory research applying techniques in bionanotechnology, biophysics, computational biology, microscopy, molecular biology, structural biology and systems biology to a broad range of fields including cell biology, chromosome biology, drug discovery, epigenetics, host-pathogen interactions, membrane proteins, ion channels and transporters, and RNA biology.

 You will be admitted directly to a particular research area led by departmental members who will be appointed MSc by Research supervisors.
 Students who have been admitted to a particular research supervisor will not normally do laboratory rotations.
 You will be based in a research lab and undertake research on a subject agreed with your supervisor.

-You will begin your course as a probationary research student and near the end of your first year you will transfer to a MSc by Research status.
-To transfer your status, you must apply formally, submit a research report and statement of future research plans, and take an independent assessment by two assessors.
-Continuation in the programme is subject to the student passing the transfer of status exam.
+You will begin your course as a probationary research student and near the end of your first year you will apply to transfer to MSc by Research status.
+This involves writing a short report on your research progress and statement of future research plans and giving a presentation.
+This will be assessed by two independent experts, who interview you as part of the process.
+Continuation in the programme is subject to passing the Transfer of Status exam.

 - focus and rate of student researcher development and progress

 - achievement of acceptable focus and scope of thesis

 The final stage of the research programme is submission of your MSc thesis, which needs to be done within three years.